janhorubala/janhorubala.github.io/resume.md

 - Accomplished submitting process in App Store, prepared screenshots, description, keywords and all other required informations.
 - Designed and implemented an iOS application in Swift 2.
 - Built from the ground up an iOS application in React Native.
-- Implemented look and feel of an iOS application in React Native for different devices.
+- Implemented look and feel of an iOS application in React Native for different devices (iPhone 5 to 7).
 - Implemented third-party authorization with Facebook and Google+ SDK.
 - Implemented camera module with sending photos to backend.
 - Created functional tests with Appium for React Native application.

-Technologies: Xcode, Swift 2, CoreData, Alamofire, JavaScript, React Native, Realm, Appium, Facebook SDK, Google SDK, Scrum, JIRA</span>
+Technologies: Xcode, Swift 2, CoreData, Alamofire, JavaScript, React Native, Realm, Appium, Facebook SDK, Google SDK, Scrum, JIRA

 <hr>
 <span class="res-role">